DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hayek/The Iron Cage of Liberty.md

 Hayek distinguishes between true individualism and false individualism: intellectual history has been distorted by the tendency to equate the history of liberalism and the case for modern society.
 The political doctrines here have dominated, being cast in ride.
 There is another liberal tradition that seeks to embrace modernity and is not reactionary in the sense of trying to restore pre-modern conditions but rejects constructivist rationalism and supports an understanding of the development of modern society, based on deep scepticism

 True individualism must not be infected by constructivist rationalism.
 If so, liberalism turns to socialism.
-If so, all human culture is in danger of being lost
+If so, all human culture is in danger of being lost.

 36